 - Beautiful Tasmania in autumn!

-- Visits to leading family owned livestock, farming and horticulture operations
+- Visits to leading family-owned-and-run livestock, farming and horticulture operations

 - Aquaculture enterprises, including trout, salmon and oysters

-- Successful family owned bulb and cut flower and berry growing farms
+- Successful family owned bulb and cut flower growing farms

 - Historic Woolnorth, incorporating Australasia’s largest dairy operation and green energy farm

 - Hellyers Road Distillery and Brown Brothers Tamar Ridge winery and vineyard